For its July 19–22 run, the Salon Allure trade show hoped to emphasize the new.

 FOLLOW THE BEE

-SIGN UP TO FIND OUT ABOUT SALES FIRST, NEW RELEASES, AND PRIVATE EVENTS.
+SIGN UP TO BE THE FIRST TO KNOW ABOUT SALES FIRST, NEW RELEASES, AND PRIVATE EVENTS.